The 7 Gifts of the Holy Spirit

 We should pray to the Holy Spirit to help us find, listen to, and then act upon the wise guidance and counsel of good advisors.

-The 7 Gifts of the Holy Spirit - 4.
-Fortitude
+4. The Fourth Gift of the Holy Spirit - Fortitude

 Before the Holy Spirit came in a special way at Pentecost, the followers of Jesus were fearful.
 When Jesus appeared on Easter evening, the doors were locked for fear of the Jews.
 (John 20:19).